Nuwanda314/Recursive_Adaptive_Frank_Wolfe_Algorithm_Experiments/README.md

 This repository contains the Julia code used to generate the evaluation data for the numerical examples in the paper **A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm (May 2026 - Marcel Kaiser, Tobias Sutter)**.

 ## Repository Structure
-The repository contains two examples:
+The repository contains the code for two examples:

 - `Simple_Example/`
-- `Linear_Quadratic_Gaussian_Contol/`
+- `Robust_Linear_Quadratic_Gaussian_Contol/`

 Each example can be run independently by executing the corresponding `main.jl` file in the `src/` folder.
+The output plots are then saved in the corresponding `figures/` folder.

 ## Requirements

-The code is entirely written in Julia.

-The examples require the following packages:
+The code is entirely written in Julia and requires the following packages:

 - Simple Example
   - `CairoMakie`